 Virginia Peterson was fascinated by Paso Robles' history from the moment she arrived.
 She was a teacher and principal in Paso Robles and during this time she earned a Master's Degree in education.
 Her thesis on the early history of Paso Robles is like a bible to local researchers.
 A new school in 1989 was dedicated to and named after Virginia Peterson.
 In retirement, Virginia was quite active in many civic organizations, including the Paso Robles Area Historical Society, serving as its president for many years.

 Norma descends from two prominent pioneer families, the Ronconis and the Richettis.
-Even as a young girl she had a passion for her home town of Paso Robles.
+Even as a young girl, she had a passion for her hometown of Paso Robles.
 As Executive Director of Paso Robles Main Street, she has been instrumental in revitalizing downtown Paso Robles.
-Her efforts have created a vital, thriving, tourist friendly downtown that celebrates its unique history.
+Her efforts have created a vital, thriving, tourist-friendly downtown that celebrates its unique history.
 Norma remains an active lifetime board member of the Paso Robles Area Historical Society.

 In 1995, Paso Robles Historical Society assumed stewardship of the historic Carnegie Library when the new library and City Hall were built across the street.
-This beautiful neo-classial revival structure was originally funded by a $10,000 grant from industrialist Andrew Carnegie.
-Designed by William H. Weeks, the cornerstone of the library was laid on January 12, 1908.
+This beautiful neo-classical revival structure was originally funded by a $10,000 grant from industrialist Andrew Carnegie.
+Designed by William H. Weeks, the cornerstone of the library was laid on January 29, 1908.
 R.O.
 Summers of San Jose oversaw the construction and the library formally opened June 19, 1908.
 The building is listed as a Historic Resource and is on the National Register of Historic Places.